lextoumbourou/notes/notes/reference/moocs/coursera/uol-discrete-mathematics/week-1-sets-a.md

 ## 1.112 Essential reading

 * Koshy, Thomas.
-Discrete Mathematics with Applications.
+Discrete Mathematics with Applications:
     * pp. 67-70 and pp. 72- 75
     * pp.76: Exercises: 1–8, 13-27, 30-32 and 41-44.